HTR2A/SYD-UNI-CyberSec-Bootcamp/05 - Archiving and Logging Data/readme.md

 ## Module 5 Challenge
-**Started:** 23 Jun at 10:27

-### Quiz Instructions
 **Archiving and Logging Data**

-This Challenge assignment is designed to solidify and demonstrate your knowledge of the following concepts and tools:
+This Challenge assignment is designed to solidify and demonstrate knowledge of the following concepts and tools:

 - Creating a tar archive that excludes a directory using the `--exclude=` command option.
 - Managing backups using cronjobs.